<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 How does VAT apply to the rental of goods?

-A foreign company with no other connection to Norway than letting out goods to Norwegian customers, can also be considered liable for VAT registration in Norway.
+A foreign company with no connection to Norway other than letting out goods to Norwegian customers can also be considered liable for VAT registration in Norway.
 This is specified in an administrative statement from the Tax Office in 2017.
 Particularly where the goods are already within Norwegian borders when the rental starts, there is normally a strong enough connection between the turnover and Norway to trigger VAT registration.

 Do you need a VAT representative?